reducktion/socrates/CONTRIBUTING.md

 ```

 A good practice is to segment each piece logic for each type of information in its own method.
-If you recall from above, we can extract gender, birthdate and the place of birth from the Socratian ID.
+If you recall from above, we can extract the gender, date of birth and place of birth from the Socratian ID.
 Our `extract` method then becomes:

 ```php